CondorcetVote/Documentation-Book/II-#-C.-Result-#-2.-Simple-Ranking-from-Condorcet-Method(s).md

 **Return value:** Throw an exception on error, else a nice array for ranking.

-__Warning: Using getResult() with tags filter don't use cache engin and computing each time you call it, prefer clone object and remove votes if you can do it.__
+__Warning: Using getResult() with tags filter don't use cache engine and computing each time you call it, prefer clone object and remove votes if you need performance.__

 ```php